tylernathanreed/laravel-dump-to-server/README.md

 #### Versioning

-This package supports Laravel 5.6 and onward.
+This package supports Laravel 6.0 and onward.

+For Laravel 5.6 support, use version 1.x of this package.

 ## Usage